KidVantage review: Line of credit for childcare expenses

 Anna Serio is a trusted lending expert and certified Commercial Loan Officer who's published more than 1,000 articles on Finder to help Americans strengthen their financial literacy.
 A former editor of a newspaper in Beirut, Anna writes about personal, student, business and car loans.
 Today, digital publications like Business Insider, CNBC and the Simple Dollar feature her professional commentary, and she earned an Expert Contributor in Finance badge from review site Best Company in 2020.

-Jump Start Finance (JSF) rolled out a new loan program on Tuesday that’s specifically for parents struggling with the cost of child care.
-The KidVantage loan program will directly send monthly payments to companies and individuals that care for your kids, such as nannies, daycares and preschools.
+The KidVantage loan program is made specifically for parents struggling with the cost of child care from Jump Start Finance (JSF).
+It send monthly payments directly to companies and individuals that care for your kids, such as nannies, daycares and preschools.